22TAUSIF/Excel-projects/README.md

 # Excel-projects

+# 1. Real-time Blinkit grocery data analysis

+Project Execution Overview
+I have successfully led the end-to-end execution of a data-driven project, focusing on extracting valuable insights and creating actionable dashboards.

+The key steps included are-

+1. Requirement Gathering: Collaborated with clients to understand business needs.

+2. Stakeholder Identification: Mapped all key stakeholders to ensure alignment.

+3. Data Cleaning: Processed raw data to ensure accuracy and consistency.

+4. Data Processing: Customized datasets by adding calculated columns for better insights.

+5. Data Analysis: Utilized Pivot Tables and Excel functions for deep data analysis.

+6. Data Visualization: Created charts and custom reports to present findings.

+7. Dashboard/Report Creation: Developed dashboards and comprehensive reports from scratch, offering valuable insights to stakeholders.

+I am Proficient in tools like Excel, Power BI, Tableau, SQL, Python, and MongoDB, and am passionate about delivering data solutions that align with business objectives.

+ ![image alt]

-# 1. Call Centre Excel Dashboard Portfolio Project
+# 2. Call Centre Excel Dashboard Portfolio Project

 This project demonstrates my proficiency in building a fully interactive and visually appealing dashboard using Excel's advanced features.
 The dashboard is designed for data-driven insights with smooth interactivity and polished aesthetics.
 Key aspects of the project include:

 ## Project Highlights
 - **Dashboard Design:** Customized color themes and fonts to enhance visual appeal and usability.
-- **Data Model Integration:** Leveraged Excel's Data Model to seamlessly connect and manage multiple datasets.
+- **Data Model Integration:** Leveraged Excel's Data Model to connect and manage multiple datasets seamlessly.
 - **KPI & Measure Creation:** Created Key Performance Indicators (KPIs) and measures using Power Pivot and DAX formulas for deeper analytics.
 - **Pivot Table Calculations:** Utilized Pivot Tables to handle all major calculations efficiently.
 - **Interactive Visuals:** Developed dynamic Pivot Charts with slicers for user-friendly interaction.